lykalabrada/priceindex/README.md

 # **Order Book Average Price REST API**

-This project provides a REST API that calculates the average of the mid-prices from the order books of three cryptocurrency exchanges: Binance, Huobi, and Kraken.
-The API integrates real-time data from Binance via WebSocket and periodically fetches data from the Huobi and Kraken REST APIs.
+Simple project that provides a REST API that calculates the average of the mid-prices from the order books of three cryptocurrency exchanges: Binance, Huobi, and Kraken.
+The API integrates real-time data from Binance via WebSocket and fetches data from the Huobi and Kraken REST APIs on demand.

 ---